racdurr/upwellingpredictions/README.md

 # Results and Summary
 ### Random Forest
 ##### Results between spatial and non-spatial datasets in the random forest, slightly vary.
 From the spatial dataset, accuracy improves when upwelling occurs for when parameters are met for one or more days, potentially indicating overestimation (Fig.5).
 Similarly, non-spatial dataset also sees an improved accuracy when parameters are met for one or more days (Fig. 6).
-Wind in the North-South direction (wind_v) showcases to be the most important feature of all datasets and each parameter, from there it differs if sst or or u wind is the next more important feature (Fig. 5 and 6)
+Wind in the North-South direction (wind_v) showcases to be the most important feature between all datasets and each parameter, from there it differs if sst or u_wind (West-East) is the next more important feature (Fig. 5 and 6)

 ![Alt text](Figures/Figure5.png)
 ###### Figure 5: Results of Random Forest on Saptial dataset, showcasing for when both 1+ or 3+ days have passed.